-- If the thesis is found worthy of defence, the candidate must submit an abstract of the thesis in English and a press release in Norwegian. - The abstract should be 1-3 pages long and follow the published version of the thesis. - The press release should be a popular science summary of the doctoral thesis.
+- If the thesis is found worthy of defence, the candidate must submit an abstract of the thesis in English and an abstract in Norwegian.
+A press release in Norwegian should also be submitted - The abstracts should each be 1-3 pages long and follow the published version of the thesis. - The press release should be a popular science summary of the doctoral thesis.
 It should be approved by the basic unit and be ready well before the public defence. - The basic unit is responsible for sending the press release to the Communication Department no later than two (2) weeks before the public defence takes place.